 The BoSCoC Board (also referred to as the CoC Board) is the primary planning body for the BoSCoC.
 Its members are responsible for making recommendations on policy decisions and reviewing and approving the work of the Steering Committee.
 In addition, the CoC Board approves the project evaluation process and completion of the CoC application for HUD funding.
 Members include housing and homeless service providers, funders, advocates, and a representative from every BoSCoC Homeless Planning Region.

-The BoSCoC Board meets on a quarterly basis.
+The BoSCoC Board meets every other month.
 Meeting dates, meeting minutes, and the current board member list can be found below.

 BoSCoC Steering Committee: